|

 nickel as just that.
 Well, somebody in the

 secondary had to have been getting torched last year.
-Naturally, its the CBs, Dexter
+Naturally, it’s the CBs, Dexter

 McCleon and Eric Warfield.
 They will be pushed from behind (more like vaguely nudged) by